hannahjorich/README-Generator/README.md

-# readme generator
+# README Generator

   ## Description
-  > generators a readme file
+  > generates a README.md file for any project

   ## Table of Contents
   - [Installation](#installation)